Kong/docs.konghq.com/app/_src/gateway/get-started/ai-gateway.md

 * Secure traffic with the [AI Prompt Guard](/hub/kong-inc/ai-prompt-guard/) and [AI Semantic Prompt Guard](/hub/kong-inc/ai-semantic-prompt-guard/) plugins.
 * Provide prompt templates with [AI Prompt template](/hub/kong-inc/ai-prompt-template/).
-* Automatically inject system or assitant prompts on every incoming prompt via the [AI Prompt Decorator](/hub/kong-inc/ai-prompt-decorator/).
+* Automatically inject system or assistant prompts on every incoming prompt via the [AI Prompt Decorator](/hub/kong-inc/ai-prompt-decorator/).

 See all the [AI plugins](/hub/?category=ai) for more capabilities.